 However, the most common generator types are portable and standby generators.

 Portable generators are affordable and capable of powering your home’s essential appliances.
 Regular portable generators run on gasoline and go through 12 to 20 gallons (45 to 75 liters) per day, depending on the generator and the load it’s powering.
 So, having extra gasoline around needs to be considered.
-On the other hand, Champion’s dual-fuel generators can be powered by propane or gasoline which is convenient if you can connect it to your home’s natural gas line.

 The other thing to consider is that you must be at home to connect to the power.
 This doesn’t happen automatically as it would with a standby generator.
 Therefore, if you go for a trip the day before a power outage, you run the risk of returning home to a host of problems, from a flooded basement (caused by a broken sump pump) to a refrigerator or freezer stocked with perishables that have gone bad.

 Portable generators are generally loud.
 There is also the risk of carbon monoxide poisoning from the engine exhaust.
 For this reason, the portable generator must be at least ten feet away from the house or an enclosed space, like a garage, for example.
 The generator still requires some protection from the elements while also providing proper air circulation and movement.
 Make sure you factor into your generator budget the cost of a store-bought or DIY enclosure.